gschmutz/integration-architecture-workshop/08-camel-service/README.md

 		</dependency>
 ```

+These are all further dependencies to modules of Apache Camel for working with FTP, HTTP, ActiveMQ and CSV and XML formats.

-Execute a `mvn eclipse:eclipse` to refresh the Eclipse project settings and to a refresh in Eclipse IDE.
+Saving the `pom.xml` will refresh the Eclipse project settings and download the necessary artefacts from the maven repository.

-Create a new Java Class `OrderManagementApplication ` in the package `com.trivadis.integrationws.camel` just next to the classes created before and add the following code.
+Create a new Java Class `OrderManagementApplication` in the package `com.integrationws.camel` just next to the classes created before and add the following code.

 ```
-package com.trivadis.integrationws.camel;
+package com.integrationws.camel;

 import org.apache.camel.spring.Main;